rugbyprof/3013-Algorithms/Assignments/07-T02/README.md

   - Variants like A\* (which adds heuristics).
 - **Historical Background**
   - The development of the algorithm and its impact on graph theory.

----

-These subtopics should provide a thorough roadmap for students to explore each major topic in depth, understanding both the theoretical and practical implications of each algorithm and data structure.
-Feel free to adjust or expand these subtopics based on the level and focus of your course.